Awards & Grants

 Each application should include:

-Applications should be submitted via email to info@icoria.org once the applicant has submitted a research paper to ICORIA, but no later than the conference paper submission deadline (March 15, 2024).
+Applications should be submitted via email to info@icoria.org once the applicant has submitted a research paper to ICORIA, but no later than the conference paper submission deadline (extended deadline: March 7, 2025).
 Award recipients will be notified in May at the time the decision about the conference paper is out.

 Selection